LLNL/RAJAPerf/docs/sphinx/dev_guide/index.rst

 RAJA Performance Suite development follows nearly identical processes as RAJA development, which are documented in the
-`RAJA Developer Guide <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/index.html>`_ This guide contains information about differences in development and maintenance specific to the RAJA Performance Suite.
+`RAJA Developer Guide <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/index.html>`_

+This guide is structured the same as the RRAJA Developer Guide and refers to sections in that on development topics.
+It also contains information about differences in development and maintenance specific to the RAJA Performance Suite.

 .. toctree::
    :maxdepth: 1

-.. ## ci_tasks
+   contributing
+   branch_development
+   build_configurations
+   ci
+   release_process